GENIE: Toward Reproducible and Standardized Human Evaluation for Text Generation: The Leaderboards

-\section{Tasks and Datasets}
+\subsection{Tasks and Datasets}

-We integrate in \genie{} datasets from four diverse text-generation tasks, representing core longstanding challenges, summarized in Table~\ref{tab:datasets-properties} and outlined below.
-We focus on datasets in the English language, mostly due to easy integration with crowdsourcing platforms.
-We hope to integrate datasets from other languages in future work.
-The templates for all tasks are exemplified in Figure~\ref{fig:templates}.
+We integrate in \genie{} datasets from four diverse text-generation tasks, representing longstanding challenges, as outlined below.
+We focus on English language datasets, mostly due to easy integration with crowdsourcing platforms.
+In the future, we hope to integrate other new datasets, particularly other languages. \genie\ is easily extensible; it uses community datasets and metrics via the open-source Datasets library.\footnote{\href{https://github.com/huggingface/datasets}{Huggingface's Datasets repository}} The templates for all tasks are exemplified in Figure~\ref{fig:templates}.

 \paragraph{Question Answering} Given an input question about a given context, the system is expected to provide the answer in natural-language form.
-We use the ARC-DA dataset,\footnote{ \url{https://allenai.org/data/arc-da} } which contains questions about subjects from elementary-school science exams.
-In the crowdsourcing template for this task, we elicit the degree to which crowdworkers are satisfied with generated answers.
-See Figure~\ref{fig:template_arcda} for an example.
+We use the ARC-DA dataset,\footnote{\href{https://allenai.org/data/arc-da}{ARC-DA dataset}.} which contains questions about subjects from elementary-school science exams.
+See Figure~\ref{fig:templates} for an example.

-\paragraph{Commonsense reasoning} Given an input scenario, the task is to generate an output that provides the most plausible explanation, according to typical real-world human behavior and understanding.
+\paragraph{Commonsense Reasoning} Given an input scenario, the task is to generate a plausible explanation, according to typical real-world human behavior and understanding.
 We use $\alpha$NLG~\cite{Bhagavatula2020Abductive}, a dataset for the conditional generation task of explaining given observations in natural language.
 For evaluation, we use a template and instructions that are similar to those used by \citet{Bhagavatula2020Abductive}, as shown in Figure~\ref{fig:template_anlg}.